cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 As we've seen above, we can use the prompt to lock ChatGPT to a persona, such as a friendly Support Bot that can answer questions about your product.

-However, unless your organization or product is well-known, ChatGPT is unlikely to accurately answer more than cursory questions without "hallucinating" a convincing-sounding answer.
+Unfortunately, unless your organization or product is well-known and included in its training data, ChatGPT is likely to confidently provide inaccurate answers.
+These are referred to as **hallucinations**.

-We can successfully ask:
+We can ask something like:

 > What is Cerb?

-And it answers:
+And it correctly answers:

 > Cerb is a customer service and support platform that helps businesses manage their customer interactions.
 It offers features such as ticket management, automation, collaboration tools, and reporting to streamline customer support processes.